Do you often find yourself shooting at weddings?

-Because you’re interested in one when it comes to wedding photography, I tend to use this more once the bulk of the day is done, once the speeches are finished.
+Because you’re interested in one for wedding photography, I tend to use this more once the bulk of the day is done, once the speeches are finished.

-If I have been using zoom, I can put that away; I generally tend to get more creative, especially in the summer and autumn months after the speeches, the sun starting to go down.
+I can put that away if I have been using zoom; I generally tend to get more creative, especially in the summer and autumn months after the speeches, the sun is starting to go down.

 I will use this in a wide-angle fashion, and it gives it a really unique look to the picture.

 I sometimes use it a little bit for prep, but it comes out later on.
 I do like to use it on first downs as well.

 Again with low light, autofocus is superb at F1.8 is super sharp to get some stunning results.

 I’ve taken some stunning images over the last six months.

 You’ll see the bokeh on that is absolutely beautiful, super-sharp into the evening shots.